stastnypremysl/lsql-csv/README.md

 * Wildcard (Each wildcard will be expanded to multiple statements during processing)
 * Bash brace expansion (e.g. {22..25} -> 22 23 24 25)
 * Aritmetic expression in `$(expr)` format
-* Quotes "anything" to prevent wildcards, expansions and matching (NOT SUPPORTED YET)
+* Quotes "anything" to prevent wildcards, expansions and matching
 * Overnaming (alias) in format `NAME=stmt` (NOT SUPPORTED YET)
-* Call of aggregate function `FUNCTION(next select block)` - there can't be any space after FUNCTION
+* Call of aggregate function `AGGREGATE_FUNCTION(next select block)` - there can't be any space after FUNCTION

 Examples of select blocks: